nats-io/nats-architecture-and-design/spec/connection.md

 There are two methods that clients should use to detect disconnections:
 1. Missing two consecutive PONGs from the Server.
-2. Handling errors from TCP connection.
+2. Handling errors from network connection.

 #### Reconnect process